-The SFRA has identified areas that are at high risk of flooding from tidal, fluvial and surface water sources.
-Therefore, proposed development sites at such locations will be required to satisfy the Sequential and, where necessary, Exception Tests in accordance with the updated 2018 NPPF.
+Where possible the SFRA has identified areas that are at high risk of flooding.
+Therefore, proposed development sites at such locations will be required to satisfy the Sequential and, where necessary, Exception Tests in accordance with the updated 2021 NPPF.
 Chichester District Council will use the information in this SFRA when deciding which development sites to take forward in the Local Plan Review.
+The high level Sequential Test Methodology has been documented in Appendix L.